VRCWizard/TTS-Voice-Wizard/README.md

 # How to get Text in VRChat
-- You can use the new VRChat Chatboxes by default or download Killfrenzy96's Avatar Text Displayer <br />
+- You can now use the new VRChat Chatboxes by default <br />
 - Another method which has text output on your avatar in VRChat is Killfrenzy96's Avatar Text Displayer <br />
 https://github.com/killfrenzy96/KillFrenzyAvatarText/ <br />
 **Download KillFrenzy Avatar Text (KAT) latest release (supports 4, 8, or 16 sync parameters currently)**